sanghavikartigayan/react-native-weather-app/README.md

 This will install all the dependencies and packages needed to run the project.

-Next, run the application on localhost by doing
+Next, run the application by running the following command

 ```bash
 npm start